-BS: What is your ENGL110 class like?
-Is there any specific focus?
+BS: Generally speaking, what is your ENGL110 class like?

 BS: How would you describe your teaching philosophy?
 How do you bring that to your ENGL110 classes?